+Extract Object Extract Type Metadata eoDatabase The whole database schema including grants to all objects except users other than user PUBLIC. etGrantsToUser Include grants to all users. etData The whole database schema plus the data as DML Insert statements immediately after the table definitions.
+This include binary Blobs (see 7.6.4) and Array data (see 7.6.5) in text format. eoDomain etDomain All Domains etTable Domains used in the specified table eoTable Specified table or all tables if no table given etDomain Adds domains defined for the table etIndex Adds indexes defined for the table etForeign Adds Foreign Key Constraints defined for the table etCheck Adds Check Constraints defined for the table etTrigger Adds Table Triggers defined for the table etGrant Adds Table Grants defined for the table etData Adds table data as DML INSERT statements. eoView List all views or just the one given by the ObjectName etTrigger Adds Triggers defined for the view etGrant Additionally includes grants on the View and to any triggers. eoProcedure List all Procedures or just the one given by the ObjectName etGrant Additionally includes grants to and on the procedure. eoPackage List all Package definitions (header and body) or just the one given by the ObjectName (Firebird 3 or later only)

+Extract Object Extract Type Metadata etGrant Additionally includes grants to and on the package. eoFunction List all Functions or just the one given by the ObjectName eoGenerator List all Generators or just the one given by the ObjectName etData Additionally includes an "ALTER SEQUENCE" statement to set the generator to the current value eoException List all Exceptions or just the one given by the ObjectName eoBLOBFilter List all Blob Filters or just the one given by the ObjectName eoRole List all Roles or just the one given by the ObjectName etGrant Additionally includes grants to the Role eoTrigger List all Triggers or just the one given by the ObjectName etTable List all Triggers for the ObjectName (table name) etDatabaseTriggers List all Database Triggers or just the one given by the ObjectName etDDLTriggers List all DDL Triggers or just the one given by the ObjectName etGrant Additionally includes grants to the Trigger eoForeign List all Foreign Keys or just the one given by the ObjectName etTable List all Foreign Keys for the ObjectName (table name) eoIndexes List all indexes or just the one given by the ObjectName etTable List all indexes for the ObjectName (table name) eoChecks List all Check Constraints or just the one given by the

 Extract Object Extract Type Metadata

-eoDatabase The whole database schema including grants to all objects except users other than user PUBLIC.

-etGrantsToUser Include grants to all users.

-etData The whole database schema plus the data as DML Insert statements immediately after the table definitions.
-This include binary Blobs (see 7.6.3) and Array data (see 7.6.4) in text format.

-eoDomain etDomain All Domains

-Extract Object Extract Type Metadata etTable Domains used in the specified table eoTable Specified table or all tables if no table given etDomain Adds domains defined for the table etIndex Adds indexes defined for the table etForeign Adds Foreign Key Constraints defined for the table etCheck Adds Check Constraints defined for the table etTrigger Adds Table Triggers defined for the table etGrant Adds Table Grants defined for the table etData Adds table data as DML INSERT statements. eoView List all views or just the one given by the ObjectName etTrigger Adds Triggers defined for the view etGrant Additionally includes grants on the View and to any triggers. eoProcedure List all Procedures or just the one given by the ObjectName etGrant Additionally includes grants to and on the procedure. eoFunction List all Functions or just the one given by the ObjectName eoGenerator List all Generators or just the one given by the ObjectName etData Additionally includes an "ALTER SEQUENCE" statement to set the generator to the current value eoException List all Exceptions or just the one given by the ObjectName eoBLOBFilter List all Blob Filters or just the one given by the ObjectName

-Extract Object Extract Type Metadata eoRole List all Roles or just the one given by the ObjectName etGrant Additionally includes grants to the Role eoTrigger List all Triggers or just the one given by the ObjectName etTable List all Triggers for the ObjectName (table name) etGrant Additionally includes grants to the Trigger eoForeign List all Foreign Keys or just the one given by the ObjectName etTable List all Foreign Keys for the ObjectName (table name) eoIndexes List all indexes or just the one given by the ObjectName etTable List all indexes for the ObjectName (table name) eoChecks List all Check Constraints or just the one given by the ObjectName etTable List all Check Constraints for the ObjectName (table name) eoData Lists table data as DML INSERT statements for the specified table.
+ObjectName

+etTable List all Check Constraints for the ObjectName (table name)

+eoComments List all metadata comments.

+eoData Lists table data as DML INSERT statements for the specified table.